MichaelCurrin/react-quickstart/docs/template-notes/about.md

 $ cd my-app
 ```

+Tip - you can add TS support by adding `--template typescript`.

-The app is mostly unchanged but I've added detailed docs and a GH Actions deploy flow to get the site hosted on GH Pages.
+The app in this project is mostly unchanged.
+I've added detailed docs and a GH Actions deploy flow to get the site hosted on GH Pages.

 ## How a React project works